leezer3/OpenBVE-Documentation-Hugo/content/en/information/encodings/_index.md

 weight: 1
 ---

-This page describes what character encodings are and how they should be used.
+<font color="Gray">This page describes what character encodings are and how they should be used.</font>

 ■ Overview
 ------